gctools-outilsgc/gcconnex/README.md

 [![Scrutinizer Code Quality](https://scrutinizer-ci.com/g/gctools-outilsgc/gcconnex/badges/quality-score.png?b=master)](https://scrutinizer-ci.com/g/gctools-outilsgc/gcconnex/?branch=gcconnex)
 [![Code Coverage](https://scrutinizer-ci.com/g/gctools-outilsgc/gcconnex/badges/coverage.png?b=master)](https://scrutinizer-ci.com/g/gctools-outilsgc/gcconnex/?branch=gcconnex)

-GCconnex is a professional networking and collaborative workspace for all Canadian public service, allowing people to connect and share information, leveraging the power of networking towards a more effective and efficient public service.
+GCconnex (GC only) and [GCcollab](https://gccollab.ca/) are a professional networking and collaborative workspaces for all Canadian public servants, academics and post-secondary students, as well as partners by invitation.
+They allow people to connect and share information, leveraging the power of networking towards a more effective and efficient public service.

 It features dynamic online communities where public servants can collaborate on projects, blog, chat via instant messaging, carry on discussions, ask and answer each other's questions about anything from learning to technology.
 It acts as a professional platform to create your professional C.V., share ideas and connect you with people and information that you need.

-GCconnex is based on Elgg. https://github.com/Elgg/Elgg
+GCconnex and GCcollab are based on [Elgg](https://github.com/Elgg/Elgg).

 ## Installation